Fulminazzo/java-automatic-release/README.md

 # Event to run on
 on:
-  # Will run on every push in the "main" branch
+  # Will run on every push in the "main" or "master" branch
   push:
     branches:
       - main
+      - master

 permissions:
   contents: write